 Homemade Macaroni and Three Cheeses is made with a delicious blend of cheddar cheese, Monterey jack and mozzarella cheese.
 A surprise ingredient makes this classic side dish creamy, cheesy and very good.

 I love to crumble crispy French fried onions on top.
 Smack-a-licious!
 You must try this tasty recipe at least once.

 After many years of making mac ‘n cheese with just black rind hoop cheddar cheese (sharp), I felt inspired to add Monterey Jack and mozzarella cheese.
-Three cheeses are better than one.
+Three cheeses are superb!

->

-> Packaged shredded and grated cheeses have a special coating to prevent caking.
+Packaged shredded and grated cheeses have a special coating to prevent caking.
 I prefer buying blocks of cheese without the special coating.
 I don’t mind grating.
 Great taste is worth the extra effort!